 Why now?
 Why the ocean?

 Earth is an ocean planet, and all life here depends on the ocean.
 The ocean gives us the oxygen we breathe, the water we drink and the food we eat.
-It sustains and provides jobs for billions of people, including many of the world's most vulnerable.
+It protects and sustains billions of people worldwide.

-But the ocean does not have to be the victim or the villain on our fast-changing planet.
-With our help and with careful, science-based strategies, the ocean could be the hero.
-It could help feed our growing population safely and sustainably for generations.
-It could help meet or even exceed our needs for clean, carbon-free energy.
-And marine ecosystems could protect coastlines and the people who live there from storms and sea-level rise.
-Managed correctly, ocean-based carbon dioxide removal might even help us stop or even reverse the course of climate change.
+With our help and with careful, science-based strategies, we could protect these vital life support systems and help the ocean do even more.
+It could help feed our growing population safely and sustainably for generations and protect coastal communities from storms and sea-level rise.
+Managed correctly, ocean-based carbon dioxide removal might even help us meet the Paris Climate Accords and limit warming to 1.5˝C or even reverse the course of climate change.

 The Ocean Pavilion is just the start of this search for solutions to our climate crisis.
 Our path will not be easy, but on this ocean planet it is only natural that we should turn to the ocean for answers.